Lucas Martins: Brave CF

 Martins was next expected to face Luan Santiago in a rematch at Brave CF 41 on 17 September 2020.
 However, Martins was forced to withdraw due to an injury and the bout was scrapped.

 Martins was scheduled to face Marcel Grabinski on 4 June 2021 at Brave CF 51.
-Hoewever, Grabinski has to pull out from the fight due to medical condition.
+However, Grabinski has to pull out from the fight due to medical condition.
 The bout has been called off.